Witnessing Negative Conditional Entropy: Introduction

-While all states possessing negative quantum conditional entropy are entangled, the converse is not true.
-Hence, the resource theory of entanglement is insufficient to characterize the quantum advantage due to negative quantum conditional entropy.
-This fact, along with the vast range of applications like those mentioned above warrants that quantum conditional entropy has a resource theory of its own.
+While all states possessing negative conditional entropy are entangled, the converse is not true.
+This fact, along with the vast range of applications like those mentioned above warrants that quantum states are characterized with respect to their conditional entropy.
 To this end, in \cite{patro}, we have characterized states whose conditional entropy remains non-negative even after the application of global unitary operations.
-Quantum conditional entropy is also not a direct observable, and this calls for practical methods to detect states that possess negative quantum conditional entropy.
+Conditional entropy is also not a direct observable, and this calls for practical methods to detect states that possess this resource.